krisbaranski/implementations/README.md

 50 examples of pages including interactive:

 - slideshows,
-- navigations,
+- navigations (top, mobile),
 - animations,
 - notifications,
 - generators (random numbers, passwords),
 - API's (axios, async/await),
-- buttons and clicks,
+- button and click effects,
-- counters,
+- counters, loadings,
-- notes, drawing pads,
+- notes, drawing pad,
+- verifyier, feedback,
-- .
+-

 Basics and intermediate knowledge.
 In this overview you can see the results.